 - GitHub issues - All feature requests, bug reports, and other substantial changes to the code base must be documented in an issue.

-- The mailing list - The preferred forum for general discussion and support issues.
+- GitHub Discussions - The preferred forum for general discussion and support issues.
 Ideal for shaping a feature request prior to submitting an issue.

-- #netbox on NetworkToCode - Good for quick chats.
+- #netbox on NetDev Community Slack - Good for quick chats.
 Avoid any discussion that might need to be referenced later on, as the chat history is not retained long.

 NetBox follows the benevolent dictator model of governance, with Jeremy Stretch ultimately responsible for all changes to the code base.
 While community contributions are welcomed and encouraged, the lead maintainer's primary role is to ensure the project's long-term maintainability and continued focus on its primary functions (in other words, avoid scope creep).